 However, those without Irish legal qualifications (including non-EU lawyers) can carry out non-reserved legal services provided that they do not hold themselves out as or use the title of ‘Irish solicitor’.

-- practise the law of their home country
+- practise English law

 - carry out non-reserved legal services in Irish and EU law

 - practise public international law

 - represent clients in arbitration, conciliation or mediation

 - enjoy legal privilege over correspondence with clients